Chain Bridge Road/Eaton Place Intersection Improvements

 Why are we seeing a sudden uptick in comments from neighboring county planners and connections to transportation officials?

-transparency1st asked about 1 year ago
+transparency1st asked over 1 year ago

 The intersection serves many people.
 We've extended outreach efforts beyond the immediate neighborhood to hear from as many users as possible.
 All feedback is welcome and encouraged.